 The challenge was segmented into a series of contests, detailed here: https://www.nist.gov/publications/automated-streams-analysis-public-safety-asaps-challenge-program.
 ASAPS Contest 1 began in May 2020 and concluded in September 2020.
 This contest was designed to "kick-off" the ASAPS Challenge by assessing today's state-of-the-art and envisioning new ideas to better leverage multi-modal data streams and real-time data processing to support public safety's mission.
-NIST originally planned for three follow-on prize competitions; however, in place of follow-on contests, NIST released the ASAPS Development Data for open research and may open new funding opportunities in Fiscal Year 2022.
+NIST originally planned for three follow-on prize competitions; however, in place of follow-on contests, NIST released the ASAPS Development Data for open research.
 The robust dataset includes eight continuous hours of over 40 multimodal data streams annotated for 62 emergency events and their corresponding evidence.

 ASAPS Contest 1 concluded with six awards of $30,000 each to top contestants, totaling $180,000 for the most compelling ideas.
 Learn more about the winning contestants and their entries below: